canemdormienti/Opencore-Opencanopy-Themes/README.md

 1 - Download the ZIP archive or clone the git repository.

-2 - Mount your EFI partition and open the EFI folder.
+2 - Mount your EFI partition.

+- 2.5 - DO A **FULL BACKUP OF YOUR EFI FOLDER**.
+Preferably in an external medium.

 3 - Go to /EFI/OC/Resources/Image/.